segmentio/segment-docs/src/connections/functions/index.md

 Use cases:
 - Implement custom logic and enrich data with third party sources
 - Transform outgoing data with advanced filtration and computation
-- Ensure data compliance by performing tokenisation, encryption, or decryption before sending data out
+- Ensure data compliance by performing tokenisation, encryption, or decryption before sending data downstream

 To learn more, visit [destination insert functions](/docs/connections/functions/insert-functions).